krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 <p align="center"> Figure 6-4 &nbsp; Hash table resizing </p>

-Similar to array expansion, hash table expansion requires migrating all key-value pairs from the original hash table to the new hash table, which is very time-consuming.
-Moreover, since the hash table capacity `capacity` changes, we need to recalculate the storage locations of all key-value pairs through the hash function, further increasing the computational overhead of the expansion process.
-For this reason, programming languages typically reserve a sufficiently large hash table capacity to prevent frequent expansion.
+Like resizing an array, resizing a hash table requires migrating all key-value pairs from the original table to the new table, which is expensive.
+In addition, because the hash table capacity `capacity` changes, we must recompute the storage location of every key-value pair using the hash function, which further increases the cost of resizing.
+For this reason, programming languages typically reserve a sufficiently large hash table capacity to avoid frequent resizing.

-The <u>load factor</u> is an important concept for hash tables.
-It is defined as the number of elements in the hash table divided by the number of buckets, and is used to measure the severity of hash collisions. **It is also commonly used as a trigger condition for hash table expansion**.
-For example, in Java, when the load factor exceeds $0.75$, the system will expand the hash table to $2$ times its original size.
+The <u>load factor</u> is an important concept in hash tables.
+It is defined as the number of elements in the hash table divided by the number of buckets and is used to measure the severity of hash collisions. **It is also commonly used as a threshold for triggering hash table resizing**.
+For example, in Java, when the load factor exceeds $0.75$, the system expands the hash table to twice its original size.